micheles/papers/PITCHME.md

 +++

-- variable-length data types are convenient, but tricky
+- variable-length data types are convenient, but tricky and not well supported by the tools (HDFView, silx)

 ---